A Balloon in Mid-Air: Other Bay Area works

 A Balloon in Mid-Air was Tavernier's first major painting in California and the San Francisco Bay Area.
-San Francisco in December, a magazine cover he completed for the The Wasp in 1884, was one of his last.
+San Francisco in December, a magazine cover he completed for The Wasp in 1884, was one of his last.
 Some of his works, like the two panels he completed for the Mark Hopkins Mansion in 1879, were destroyed in the San Francisco Fire after the 1906 earthquake.
 (Note: Given their titles (A Moorish Castle and Cathedral Interior) it is unlikely the Mark Hopkins Mansion works were concerned with the topic of the Bay Area.)
 Seven illustrations in the San Francisco Chinatown series are excluded from this list because they are the work of Paul Frenzeny alone, even though they were signed by both artists as part of their agreement with Harper's.

 Other works, such as the many engravings, sketches, and paintings Tavernier completed for most of the "jinks" series and throughout the North Coast, Central Coast and the Sierra Nevada mountains are not included as they either depict topics outside of the Bay Area or lie themselves outside the borders of the greater Bay Area.
 This is an incomplete list of Tavernier's specific Bay Area works created during his California period of which A Balloon in Mid-Air is a part: